 To earn Honors in the Major in Botany, students must satisfy the requirements for the major (above) and the following additional requirements:

-- Earn a 3.400 GPA in all courses accepted in the major
+3.400 GPA in all BOTANY and major courses

-- 12 credits in intermediate/advanced BOTANY, taken for Honors1
+12 additional credits in Intermediate/Advanced level BOTANY, taken for Honors1

 University Degree Requirements

 |Total Degree||To receive a bachelor's degree from UW–Madison, students must earn a minimum of 120 degree credits.
 The requirements for some programs may exceed 120 degree credits.
 Students should consult with their college or department advisor for information on specific credit requirements.|

 |Residency||Degree candidates are required to earn a minimum of 30 credits in residence at UW–Madison.
 "In residence" means on the UW–Madison campus with an undergraduate degree classification.
 “In residence” credit also includes UW–Madison courses offered in distance or online formats and credits earned in UW–Madison Study Abroad/Study Away programs.|